 Valid application: The applicant must have made a valid application for Indefinite Leave to Enter (ILE) as a bereaved partner.
 An application which does not meet all the validity requirements for the Bereaved Partner route may be rejected as invalid and not considered.

-Suitability requirement: The applicant must not fall for refusal under Part 9: grounds for refusal, but paragraph 9.8.4.(a) does not apply;
+Suitability requirement: The applicant must not fall for refusal under Part Suitability of the Immigration Rules;

 Immigration status requirement: An applicant who is in overseas on the date of application must have, or have last been granted, permission as: